Welcome to the A to Z of Bonsai.

 |

-CHIUTSURI>HACHIUTSURI - Term used to describe the situation where the tree and the pot are in perfect harmony, each complementing the beauty and charm of the other.
+CHIUTSURI>HACHIUTSURI - Term used to describe the situation where the tree and the pot are in perfect harmony, each compleMEnting the beauty and charm of the other.

 |